-Surface residues or discoloring stains can affect almost any type roof.
+Surface residues or discoloring stains can affect almost any type of roof.
 One particular condition that has been an issue in southern areas for many years, but has become more commonplace in other regions in recent years, is the staining of asphalt shingle roofing caused by algae.
-Generally this condition only affects a roof’s appearance; although, when present on certain roof products or when there are other detrimental conditions present, it may impact the overall service life of the roof.
+Generally, this condition only affects a roof’s appearance; although, when present on certain roof products or when there are other detrimental conditions present, it may impact the overall service life of the roof.

-The staining and discoloration caused by algae initially appears as dark brown and black, or sometimes greenish streaks on the roof surface.
+The staining and discoloration caused by algae initially appear as dark brown and black, or sometimes greenish streaks on the roof surface.
 It’s most noticeable on white or other light-colored roofs.
-This discoloration is different from the stains caused by dirt and tree debris that tend to accumulate on localized areas of a roof; but it is not uncommon to find both conditions on the same roof.
+This discoloration is different from the stains caused by dirt and tree debris that tend to accumulate on localized areas of a roof, but it is not uncommon to find both conditions on the same roof.

 Because of its appearance, the discoloration from algae is sometimes referred to as “black mold” staining.
 But the majority of the growths are not mold fungi at all, but a type of algae formation that feeds on organic material such as the filler (calcium carbonate) used in the ceramic granules installed on the surface of the asphalt shingles.

 The algae growth tends to occur most often on shingles with northern and eastern exposures or where the roof is shaded and slow-to-dry after precipitation.
 The growths can be found in almost all regions, although the problem is more widespread where the weather is warm and damp a good part of the year.
 But just even short periods of wet summer weather can allow the algae to get established and begin spreading.
 Cold, dry weather will slow or stop the spread, but may not eliminate the condition altogether, as the stains will remain, and the algae will continue to spread when conditions are favorable again.